Surfing on turbulence: a strategy for planktonic navigation: Abstract

 \section{Abstract}

-Many planktonic organisms are motile and perceive their environment with flow sensors.
-Can they use flow sensing to travel faster in turbulence?
+In marine plankton, many swimming species can perceive their environment with flow sensors.
+Can they use this flow information to travel faster in turbulence?
 To address this question, we consider plankters swimming at constant speed, whose goal is to move upwards.
-We propose an analytical behavior that allows plankters to choose a swimming direction according to the local flow gradients.
+We propose a robust analytical behavior that allows plankters to choose a swimming direction according to the local flow gradients.
 We show numerically that such plankters can ``surf'' on turbulence and reach net vertical speeds up to twice their swimming speed.
-This physics-based model suggests that planktonic organisms can exploit turbulence features for navigation.
+This new physics-based model suggests that planktonic organisms can exploit turbulence features for navigation.

 Plankton are small organisms drifting in oceans.
-While they are carried by the ambient turbulent flow, many can swim and are equipped with hair-like mechanosensory organelles that allow them to sense flow velocity gradients relative to their bodies \cite{lenz1997zooplankton, wheeler2019not, kiorboe1999hydrodynamic}.
+While they are carried by the ambient turbulent flow, many can swim and are equipped with hair-like mechanosensory organelles used to sense flows relative to their bodies, i.e. velocity gradients \cite{lenz1997zooplankton, wheeler2019not, kiorboe1999hydrodynamic, yen1992mechanoreception}.
 Besides, many can sense gravity or light \cite{richards1996diel, adams1999phototaxis, long2004navigational}, both indicating which direction is up.
 Here we focus on a planktonic navigation problem in turbulence: can motile planktonic organisms use local hydrodynamic signals to travel faster than their swimming speed along the vertical direction?

 Vertical migration is an important task for many types of plankton.
-Copepods (crustaceans that are a critical link in aquatic food webs) move upwards to food-rich surface waters at night and downwards away from visual predators during the day \cite{richards1996diel, ringelberg2009diel}.
+For instance, copepods are abundant millimetric crustaceans that move upwards to food-rich surface waters at night and downwards away from visual predators during the day \cite{richards1996diel, ringelberg2009diel}.
 Various planktonic larvae migrate up or down into currents at particular depths that transport the larvae horizontally \cite{mcedward2020ecology, welch2001flood, kingsford2002sensory}.
-Some larvae that are ready to settle sink or swim downwards in response to chemical cues \cite{hadfield2004rapid} or mechanical stimuli due to turbulence \cite{fuchs2004sinking, fuchs2015hydrodynamic, fuchs2018waves, wheeler2015isolating}.
+Some larvae, when ready to settle, sink or swim downwards in response to chemical cues \cite{hadfield2004rapid} or mechanical stimuli due to turbulence \cite{fuchs2004sinking, fuchs2015hydrodynamic, fuchs2018waves, wheeler2015isolating}.